Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

-is a penalty on the number of free parameters\footnote{$|v_{s}^{1}|d_s$ is the number of nonzero parameters in the columns $2+\Sigma_{s'<s}d_{s'},\ldots,1+\Sigma_{s'\leq s}d_{s'}$ and the minus term is to account for the reduced degree of freedom due to rotational indeterminacy.} for a matrix $\Lambda_1$ in $\mathcal{A}^{1}(c,d_1,\ldots,d_c)$.
-The penalty ensures that in the selected factor loadings, one plus the number of descendant factors of each child factor of factor 1 will not exceed the number of items loading on the corresponding child factor.
+is a penalty on the number of free parameters for a matrix $\Lambda_1$ in $\mathcal{A}^{1}(c,d_1,\ldots,d_c)$.
+The penalty ensures that in the selected factor loadings, one plus the number of descendant factors of each child factor of Factor 1 will not exceed the number of items loading on the corresponding child factor.

 Ideally, we hope to find the loading matrix in $\mathcal A_1$ that minimises $\mbox{IC}_1(c, d_1, \ldots, d_c)$ among all $c \in \{0, 2, \ldots, c_{\max}\}$ and $d_1, \ldots, d_c \in \{1, \ldots, d_{\max}\}$.
 More specifically, we define